PX4/NuttX/misc/buildroot/configs/README.txt

    to either edit the setenv.sh file to reference this new location, or else move resulting build diectory.

-   On Cygwin, the buildroot 'make' command will fail with an error like:
+ o On Cygwin, the buildroot 'make' command will fail with an error like:

    "...
       build/genchecksum cc1-dummy > cc1-checksum.c